jareddarlington/jareddarlington/README.md

-### Hello
+## Jared @ UW Paul Allen School

 I'm a sophomore computer engineering major studying at the University of Washington's Paul G. Allen School of Computer Science & Engineering.

 Looking for research opportunities spring 2025.

-My interests include:
+### I'm interested in:

--   Machine learning
+-   machine learning
--   Pure and applied math
+-   pure and applied math
--   Accessible technology
+-   accessible technology
--   Anything math or cs related
+-   anything math or cs related

+### I'm looking to learn more about:

--   Looking to learn more about computational neuroscience and biology
+-   computational neuroscience and biology
+-   robotics